holidayextras/holidayextras.github.com/_posts/2017-08-30-new-kids-on-the-block.md

 ---

-Well, that's it from them!
-We will keep you posted so that you can follow them throughout the year!
+Well, that's it from us!
+We will keep you posted so that you can follow our progress by the end the year!